duesee/bleichenbacher/README.md

 # Good to know

 * The `python-crypto` package is needed.
 Please install it.
-* Text is always Unicode and is represented by the str type -- binary data is represented by the bytes type.
-Please refer to http://eli.thegreenplace.net/2012/01/30/the-bytesstr-dichotomy-in-python-3 for further information.
+* Text in Python 3 is always Unicode and represented by the `str` type.
+Binary data is represented by the `bytes` type.
+Please see http://eli.thegreenplace.net/2012/01/30/the-bytesstr-dichotomy-in-python-3 for further information.
-* We experienced many type errors during development.
+* We had some trouble with type errors during development.
 Thus, many functions are type-checked via a custom decorator and special annotations.
+(We found this pattern to be very useful in many scenarios.)

 # Literature

 * "Chosen Ciphertext Attacks Against Protocols Based on the RSA Encryption Standard PKCS #1" by Daniel Bleichenbacher.
 * [Practical-Padding-Oracle-Attacks-on-RSA](http://secgroup.dais.unive.it/wp-content/uploads/2012/11/Practical-Padding-Oracle-Attacks-on-RSA.html)